Analyses the drivers of technology adoption using practitioner data, and evaluates the potential success of emerging technologies

 Stakeholders in organisational learning and development

 Alignment is a critical issue in developing an L&D strategy.
 Without alignment to a wider business strategy, L&D will not achieve senior stakeholder support.
 Without senior stakeholder support, L&D will not achieve anything at all.
+Equally important is engagement with line managers, and of course the targeted learners themselves.

 Our RAM approach puts alignment at the centre of L&D strategy development which helps to focus the analysis on the key business and organisational outcomes in terms of: